 Last picture by Jonas Verbeke

-Exercises in Accessibility — print — 2022
+Exercises in Accessibility — publication — 2022

-Publication design for the text by Anaïs Van Ertvelde who wrote a collection of thoughts, feelings, provocations and exhortations centred around two of the themes raised during the course of the festival: the theme of – her own - access needs; and the theme of looking at difference.
+Publication design for a text by Anaïs Van Ertvelde who wrote a collection of thoughts, feelings, provocations and exhortations centred around two of the themes raised during the course of the festival: the theme of – her own - access needs; and the theme of looking at difference.

 By risoprinting the main text in fluo pink, and the elaborate text in purple notes, the two storylines smoothly alternate and interact.
 A hybrid and fluid typeface is used to highlight titles and phrases.
 Vibrant gradients over the pages and a purple binding make the publication into a visual whole.